BruceFisherThornlieTafe/CSharp-WikiApplication/README.md

 MS Visual Studio Project

-Designed to run from Debug as stand alone executable from any folder location
+Can also be run from bin\Debug as stand alone executable from any folder location